Historiographic issues about the American Civil War: Related issues

 Hinton Rowan Helper's 1857 book The Impending Crisis of the South was banned in the South and publicized by Northern Republicans.
 Helper, a native of North Carolina, argued in his book that slavery was bad for the economic prospects of poor white Southerners.

-Southern Courts refused to convict the owners of illegal slave ships such as the Echo and the Wanderer, even though hundreds of kidnapped Africans could die on a single voyage.
+Southern courts refused to convict the owners of illegal slave ships such as the Echo and the Wanderer, even though hundreds of kidnapped Africans could die on a single voyage.
 A significant number of Southern politicians attempted to relegalize the Atlantic slave trade and pass laws that would require every free black in the South to choose a master or mistress.
-Pro-slavery literature dominated the Southern media to the extent that famous Southern writers and poets didn't emerge until after the war.

 Many people on both sides of the war (with exceptions including Robert E. Lee and William T. Sherman) thought that the war would be short at first.
 Nineteenth-century Americans didn't believe in peacetime armies, and the process of building armies was time-consuming.
 War profiteers sold badly made equipment and rancid food at high prices when the war began.

 Confederate guerrillas or bushwhackers such as William Quantrill (see Quantrill Raiders), Bloody Bill Anderson, the Younger Brothers, and Jesse and Frank James killed pro-Union civilians in Missouri and Lawrence, Kansas.
 There were also attacks on Southern civilians by pro-Union Jayhawkers.

 The germ theory was rejected by the medical establishment until after the war, and a large number of soldier deaths were caused by this.
 Army surgeons used the same saw to amputate limbs of different soldiers without cleaning or sterilizing, and, although some anesthesia existed, it was rarely used, and many injured soldiers had to drink liquor or bite leather or a bullet during amputations.

-The North had its share of problems with desertion, bounty jumpers, and the New York Draft Riot.
+The North had its share of problems with desertion, bounty jumpers, and the New York City draft riots.
 The South had even greater problems with desertion, especially during the last two years of the war.

-The vagaries of 19th-century law allowed some (including Union soldiers Daniel Sickles and Jefferson C. Davis and Southern secessionist William Yancey) to get away with murder, and required the execution of soldiers who fell asleep at their posts or for desertion.
+The vagaries of 19th-century law allowed some (including Union soldiers Daniel Sickles and Jefferson C. Davis and Southern secessionist William Yancey) to get away with murder and required the execution of soldiers who fell asleep at their posts or for desertion.
 Lincoln pardoned many of the latter group of soldiers.